-- a) All finishes for walls and floors within human reach will be durable and vandal-proof and allow for easy cleaning.
+- a) All finishes for walls and floors within human reach will be durable and vandalproof and allow for easy cleaning.
 The same will apply to millwork, windows, doors and equipment supplied within the contract.
-Carpet is not permitted. - b) Operable windows will not pose a safety hazard when the window is open, or impose on the functioning or limit the use of the room. - c) Consider strategic use of colour. - d) The room should be acoustically isolated from any adjoining spaces by walls that provide a minimum of STC 50. - e) Allow for all items detailed in the Design Guidelines for Educational Facilities. - f) Movable walls are to be considered during the planning stage.
+Carpet is not permitted. - b) Operable windows will not pose a safety hazard when the window is open or impose on the functioning or limit the use of the room.
+With a multi-storey school the operable windows above the ground level shall be at an accessible height for easier access to operate the windows. - c) Consider strategic use of colour. - d) The room should be acoustically isolated from any adjoining spaces by walls that provide a minimum of STC 50. - e) Allow for all items detailed in the Design Guidelines for Educational Facilities. - f) Movable walls are to be considered during the planning stage to combine some of the adjoining grade classrooms to provide one large teaching platform. - g) Lights zoned to darken projector locations and fully dimmable.